Empirical Characteristic Function Method for Leverage Effect and Volatility of Volatility: Estimation and Feasible Inference: Setup and assumptions

 where $f$ is a decreasing function with $\int_{0}^{1} x^{r-1}f(x)dx<\infty.$ \end{asu}

-Assumption \ref{asu-con} includes some locally boundedness and smoothness conditions for the driving processes of $X$ and $\sigma$, which are regular in high-frequency literature.
-Specific examples satisfying condition \eqref{cond-vov} include It$\hat{\text{o}}$ semimartingale like $X$.
-Assumption \ref{asu-cha} assumes that the jump process $L$ performs closely to a stable process around zero, via restricting the deviation between the tail functions $\overline{F}^{\pm}(x)$ and $1/x^{\beta}$.
-With this condition, the characteristic function of $L_t$ can be approximately given by $E[e^{iuL_t}]=e^{-C|u|^\beta t}$.
-Detailed analysis was given in \cite{JT2014} to show that such an assumption can cover tempered stable processes, which include time changed Brownian motion of normal inverse Gaussian process and Carr–Geman–Madan–Yor (CGMY) model.
+Assumption \ref{asu-con} imposes local boundedness and smoothness conditions on the processes driving $X$ and $\sigma$, which are standard in the high-frequency literature.
+Examples satisfying condition \eqref{cond-vov} include It$\hat{\text{o}}$ semimartingales.
+Assumption \ref{asu-cha} requires the jump process $L$ to behave locally like a stable process near zero by restricting the deviation between the tail functions $\overline{F}^{\pm}(x)$ and $1/x^{\beta}$.
+Under this condition, the characteristic function of $L_t$ can be approximated by $E[e^{iuL_t}]=e^{-C|u|^\beta t}$. \cite{JT2014} provided a detailed analysis showing that this assumption accommodates tempered stable processes, including time-changed Brownian motion, the normal inverse Gaussian process, and the Carr--Geman--Madan--Yor (CGMY) model.
 These models are widely used in finance.
-We also note that, to some extent, the symmetric assumption can be removed for the estimation of volatility by replacing the original increments with the difference between consecutive increments.
+We also note that the symmetry assumption can, to some extent, be relaxed for volatility estimation by replacing the original increments with differences between consecutive increments.
 This point was also discussed in \cite{JT2014}.
-From the above two assumptions, we see that the jump activity indexes of $L$ and $J'$ in \eqref{model-price-jump} are $\beta$ and $r$, respectively.
+Under the two assumptions above, the jump activity indices of $L$ and $J'$ in \eqref{model-price-jump} are $\beta$ and $r$, respectively.